Hugo Chávez: Allegations of antisemitism

 Chavez's opposition to Zionism and close relations with Iran led to accusations of antisemitism.
 Such claims were made by the Venezuelan Jewish community at a World Jewish Congress Plenary Assembly in Jerusalem, after Venezuela's oldest synagogue was vandalised by armed men.
 In 2006, the Simon Wiesenthal Center published a shortened version of a speech by Chávez, which significantly changed its meaning to make it appear that he had made anti-Semitic remarks.
 The New York Daily News, the Los Angeles Times, and the Wall Street Journal published the Wiesenthal Center's claim.
 The Confederation of Jewish Associations of Venezuela, the American Jewish Committee and the American Jewish Congress said that Chavez's comments were not aimed at Jews, but rather at "the white oligarchy that has dominated the region since the colonial era".
 In 2009, attacks on a synagogue in Caracas were alleged to be influenced by "vocal denunciations of Israel" by the Venezuelan state media and Hugo Chávez, even though Chavez promptly condemned the attacks, blaming an "oligarchy".
-A weeklong investigation by the Venezuelan CICPC stated the synagogue attack to be an 'inside job', the motive apparently being robbery rather than antisemitism.
+A weeklong investigation by the Venezuelan CICPC concluded the synagogue attack to be an 'inside job', the motive apparently being robbery rather than antisemitism.